wix-incubator/wix-rest-docs/guides/About Extended Fields.md

 ```

 ### Read
-To read extended field data, use the same API endpoint used to retrieve object you extended.
+To read extended field data, use the same API endpoint used to retrieve the object you extended.

 ### Write
 The endpoint used to write extended fields may be different depending on the object you extended.
 There are 2 possible options, unified endpoint and dedicated endpoint.